Patchyst/Patchyst.github.io/_posts/2019-08-13-BlockCipher.md

     for x in range(block_data):

 ```
 Since each block is 4 bytes(32 bits) of data, extracting the correct byte takes a bit of math, the first character has to be taken from the first 8 bits so the block is shifted right in steps of 8.
-Lastly we use the modulo to remove any unwanted bits.
+Lastly, we use the modulo to remove any unwanted bits.
 Now enter the following equation into the nested for loop:
 ```python
 def string_message(message_chunked, block_data = 4):
   message = ""